Everything Your PTO Needs To Know About Book Vending Machines

 Books

-Most book vending machines hold between 200 to 300 books and have space for 20 different titles.
+Most book vending machines hold between 200-300 books and have space for 20-25 different book selections.
 Some schools keep their machines stocked with a variety of age-level books, while others alternate reading levels every few weeks.

 When it comes to replenishing your machine with books, the cost will run around $1,500.
 We asked PTO and PTA leaders to share a few things that have worked for their schools to stock up on books: